A quick rinse is enough for most items. This prevents food residue from contaminating and ruining other recyclables.

 The symbol on the bottom of many plastic items is called a “resin code”.
 It helps industry workers identify what plastic (resin) an item is made of.

 We don’t use these symbols to determine what can be recycled in Edmonton.
-Our ability to recycle an item depends on more than the plastic type; it also depends on our ability to sort, sell and transport it to a buyer.
+Our ability to recycle an item depends on more than the plastic type.
+It also depends on our ability to sort, sell and transport it to a buyer.

 Please recycle your plastic containers, disposable plastic cups and stretchy plastic bags.
 These are compatible with our sorting machinery and tend to be made of plastics we have markets for.
 Put all other plastic items in the garbage (even if they have a resin code) unless you can reuse them or return them to a manufacturer through a take-back program.